WooCommerce Appointments: Set Up Online Booking

 What Customers See: The My Bookings Dashboard

-Every WooCommerce Bookings a customer makes is visible in their “My Account” area under the Bookings tab.
-They see every appointment, past and upcoming, with the service name, date and time, order reference, current status, and available actions.
+Every WooCommerce appointment a customer books shows up in their My Account area, under the Bookings tab.
+They see every session, past and upcoming, with the service name, date and time, order reference, current status, and the actions still open to them.

 Upcoming appointments show options to view the full details, reschedule to a different slot, or cancel, all without contacting your team.
 Status labels like “Completed”, “Upcoming”, and “Cancelled” keep things clear.
 For customers who book frequently, this dashboard becomes a useful reference for their own scheduling.